wso2/docs-is/en/docs/references/concepts/authentication/basic-client-profile.md

 This approach is recommended for confidential clients<!--[confidential clients](insertlink)--> who can maintain the confidentiality of their credentials (e.g., web apps).
-As the tokens are not visible via the user agents, this flow is more secure and allows for refresh tokens<!--[refresh tokens](insertlink)-->, which guarantees long-lived access.
+As the tokens are not visible via the user agents, this flow is more secure and allows to refresh tokens<!--[refresh tokens](insertlink)--> guaranteeing long-lived access.

 The following diagram shows how authentication happens using this client profile.